minhnqdse2003/logseq/pages/The daemon (a.k.a engine).md

 	- When you put it on the Docker CLI, it will make an API call with payload and POSTs them to the API Endpoint exposed by the Docker daemon.
 	- Once docker daemon receive the command to create container, it make a call to `containerd`.
 Remember that the daemon no-longer contains any code to create container.
 		- The `deamon` communicate with `containerd` via a CRUD-style API over gRPC.
-		- Despite its name, remember that `containerd` cannot actually create containers.
+		- Despite its name, remember `containerd` cannot actually create containers.
 It use `runc` to do that.
 It converts the required Docker image into an [[OCI bundle]] and tell runc to use this to create  a new container.
 	- and then [[Runc]] come into place.
 	- ![2024-12-09-012508_735x468_scrot.png](../assets/2024-12-09-012508_735x468_scrot_1733682320473_0.png)
 - # About the shim
+  id:: 6755e52b-fd4f-48f3-b8c0-014cc6731d25
 	- The shim is integral to the implementation of deamonless containers. [[Why deamonless required]] logseq.order-list-type:: number
 	- We know that *`containerd`* use *`runc`* to create new containers.
 In fact, it forks a new instance of runc for every container it creates.
 However, runc instance will process exits